when is not a good time to visit New Orleans?

 Your trusty drifter Brady has a special tradition every time he comes to New Orleans: he must get his hair cut at Head Quarters by favorite stylist Jessica.
 She is a total groove, and with her fellow colleagues, will keep you in stitches while you finally get that mohawk you've always wanted!

 Have a special event to attend while in town?
 This full-service salon can perform anything from basic clipper cuts all the way up to perms, updos, and other designer haircuts.
 Got grey?
 No worries.
 Head Quarters features a staff of three color and highlight experts that will give you a whole new lease on life!
-And the best part is... located right in the French Quarter at the corner of Dauphine and Dumain, you can stop off in between cocktails!
+And the best part is... located right in the French Quarter on Bourbon (near Dumaine), you can stop off in between cocktails!
 Set of Drifters tip: If you are a fan of old Hollywood, Marilyn Monroe or cats, you’ll be in very good company here.
 Be sure to ask for Jessica and tell her that Brady from "Set of Drifters" sent you!
+Yet another